 We were the key to victory.

-And those guys, we just celebrated the and honored the men of Normandy and slamming the beaches of Normandy, and it's like, wow.
+And those guys, we just celebrated and honored the men of Normandy and slamming the beaches of Normandy.

-You know, you let's say you're the third, fourth, fifth wave of American soldiers just hitting shore, and you're just looking at all thousands of dead bodies, hundreds of dead bodies, injured soldiers ahead of you, and you see that they've got the high ground, and you gotta somehow we've got to defeat this.
+You know, let's say you're the third, fourth, fifth wave of American soldiers just hitting shore and you're just looking at thousands of dead bodies, hundreds of dead bodies, injured soldiers ahead of you, and you see that they've got the high ground and you got to somehow, we've got to defeat this.

 You know, you know you're walking in a certain death.